-CAUTION: Sage Customer Support does not provide assistance for issues related to third-party products or enhancements, hardware, report customizations, state or federal tax-related questions, or specific accounting questions.
-Please contact your Sage business partner, network administrator, or accountant for assistance.
-Please review this document for additional information on the scope of Sage Customer Support Services.e
+CAUTION: Sage Customer Support does not assist with issues related to third-party products or enhancements, hardware, report customizations, state or federal tax-related questions, or specific accounting questions.
+Please get in touch with your Sage business partner, network administrator, or accountant for assistance.
+Please refer to our Scope of Support document for details.

 In response to the Families First Coronavirus Response Act (FFCRA), three new earnings tax rules have been added to the Sage 100 Payroll tax calculation service.

 • Tax Rule -800123, Emergency Paid Family and Medical Leave

 • Tax Rule -800121, Emergency Paid Sick Leave - Self

 • Tax Rule -800125, Emergency Paid Sick Leave - Others